Icosian Reflections

 And a short bit of opinion on the necessity of "universal college":

 Yet we never stop to ask why 13 years of universal education has become the magic number -- and why it should permanently be so, given how much more complex our society and economy have become in the ensuing century.
-If nine years of free education was the sensible norm for the masses in the
+If nine years of free education was the sensible norm for the masses in the 19th century and 13 years was the sensible norm in the early 20th century, what is the right number in the 21st century?

 READ MORE